 All employees have the responsibility to act as excellent role models and to report any welfare concerns to our Designated Safeguarding Officer.

 Our Designated Safeguarding Officer is Tracy Foley.
 Her contact details are firstname.lastname@example.org and telephone number 0113 2832500.
 Any concerns on safeguarding issues by Walker Morris employees should be referred to the Designated Safeguarding Officer whose responsibility it is to provide advice and support to employees on safeguarding issues.

-This Safeguarding Statement has been approved by the Board of Walker Morris LLP on behalf of the members.
+This Safeguarding Statement has been approved by the Managing Partner on behalf of the members of Walker Morris LLP.